andreas-kupries/aktive/doc-internal/spec-language.md

 ### `operator`

-The command takes a name and a detailed specification of the desired operator and arranges for the generator to emit the C code implementing this operator on top of the AKTIVE runtime.
+The command takes a name and a detailed specification of the desired operators and arranges for the generator to emit the C code implementing these operators on top of the AKTIVE runtime.

 So-specified operators can take zero or more images, zero or more parameters, and will return either a single new image, some non-image value, or nothing.